stenglein-lab/tick_surveillance/Pipeline_instructions.md

 nextflow run stenglein-lab/tick_surveillance -profile singularity,test -r v1.0.7
 ```

-#### Making sure that you are running the latest version when running from github.
+### Making sure that you are running the latest version when running from github.

 Nextflow will cache the pipeline in `$HOME/.nextflow/assets/` and continue to use the cached version, even if the pipeline has newer versions on github.
 To remove the locally cached version, which will force nextflow to download and cache the latest version, run:

 ```
 nextflow drop stenglein-lab/tick_surveillance
-# now run with latest version
 nextflow run stenglein-lab/tick_surveillance -profile singularity,test
 ```